-Airport Mailers is an airport vendor that allows passengers traveling out of Reno-Tahoe International Airport another choice other than surrendering their prohibited item to TSA when it is not allowed past the security checkpoint.
-Travelers can secure their possession in a provided plastic pouch, complete the payment and shipping form, and drop their package in an Airport Mailers Mailbox, which can be found at the entrances to both the “B” & “C” concourses.
+Airport Mailers is an airport vendor that allows passengers traveling out of Reno-Tahoe International Airport a choice other than surrendering their prohibited item to TSA when it is not allowed past the security checkpoint.
+Travelers can secure their possession in a provided plastic pouch, complete the payment and shipping form, and drop their package in an Airport Mailers Mailbox, which can be found at the TSA Security Checkpoint.

 Customers should allow 3 - 4 weeks for delivery of their item.

-There are four (4) ATMs located in the terminal building.
+There are five (5) ATMs located in the terminal building.
 They are operated by Wells Fargo Bank.

 - In Baggage Claim, across from carousel #3

 - In the main lobby near the ski statue, next to Peet’s Coffee & Tea